realworldocaml/book/en/error-handling.md

 Fatal error: exception Exn.Empty_list
 ```

-which is considerably less informative.
-You can also turn backtraces
+The resulting error message is considerably less informative.
+You can
-off in your code by calling `Backtrace.Exn.set_recording false`.
+also turn backtraces off in your code by calling
+`Backtrace.Exn.set_recording false`.

 There is a legitimate reasons to run without backtraces: speed.
-OCaml's exceptions are a fairly lightweight mechanism, but they're
+OCaml's exceptions are fairly fast, but they're even faster still if
-even faster if you disable stacktraces.
-Here's a simple benchmark
+you disable backtraces.
+Here's a simple benchmark that shows the
-that shows the effect, using the `core_bench` package.
+effect, using the `core_bench` package.

 ```ocaml
 (* file: exn_cost.ml *)